 - Format the instrument to reflect current changes in programming, and complete additional iterations of the pre-testing exercise.

 This study has several limitations, though it provides assessments of the existing exit questionnaire that can produce a stronger questionnaire instrument and that may be more likely to capture how well the BDVP meets its short-term outcomes.

 Walden, Andrea, "Developing an Outcome Evaluation Instrument for the Bluegrass Domestic Violence Program: The Use of Cognitive Interviews in Questionnaire Development" (2008).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 163.